Edward Aveling: Political career

 On 17 March 1883, Aveling attended the funeral of Karl Marx at Highgate Cemetery in London together with Eleanor, Charles Longuet, Paul Lafargue, Friedrich Engels, Helena Demuth, Georg Lochner, Friedrich Lessner, Wilhelm Liebknecht, Carl Schorlemmer, Ernest Radford, Gottlieb Lembke and Sir Ray Lankester.
 The following year, Aveling gave a speech on 16 March 1884 at Highgate Cemetery to celebrate the anniversary of Marx's death together with the proclamation of the Paris Commune.
 It had to be held outside, as the gates had been closed and were defended by a force of 500 police.
 Eleanor Marx described his speech so: "The first speaker was Dr. Edward Aveling whose splendid speech touched the hearts of all his hearers—who, thanks to his lungs, were many.
 He said they had assembled to celebrate the memory of a dead man, and for the sake of a living cause—the cause which that man had laboured for all his life, and whose triumphs his clear eyes had foreseen.
 That cause nothing could prevent from triumphing, but its speedy triumph depended upon us—upon the workers of all countries, upon our solidarity, our energy, our self-sacrifice.
 After Dr. Aveling, Frohme, the representative of the German Social Democrats, spoke—and spoke admirably."
 In her regular article "Record of the International Popular Movement", concerning England she described him in these terms: "Among the Secularists good work is being done too, Dr. Edward Aveling—the only scientific man among the Freethought leaders—working hard for "the cause."
 He has given successful Socialist lectures in Manchester and Birmingham, and is shortly to visit Liverpool."

 On 20 April 1884, Aveling delivered a speech on "Socialism and Freethought" at the Baskerville Hall in Birmingham.
-In August 1884 Aveling and Eleanor Marx joined the SDF and they were both elected to the executive council of the Social Democratic Federation, but the couple separated from the SDF at the end of the year along with William Morris, Belfort Bax, Robert Banner, J. Cooper, W.J.
+In early 1884 Aveling and Eleanor Marx joined the DF and they were later both elected to the executive council of the Social Democratic Federation, but the couple separated from the SDF at the end of the year along with William Morris, Belfort Bax, Robert Banner, J. Cooper, W.J.
 Clarke, Joseph Lane, J. L. Mahon and Samuel Mainwaring.
 This was the celebrated acrimonious split or schism which then ultimately formed the Socialist League.
 Henry Hyndman's jealousy of Aveling has been noted by both E. P. Thompson and Philip Henderson: "But Hyndman made no secret of the fact that he regarded Eleanor Marx and Aveling as nothing but emissaries of Engels and as representing the foreign element in British socialism.
 He was also jealous of Aveling's abilities as a theoretician, for Aveling was a brilliant scientist, a Fellow of University College, Vice-President of the National Secular Society, a member of the London School Board for Westminster, and the author of many books on secularism and Darwinism."